 Hi, I will complete my UG in 2023 in Mechanical engineering.
 I am looking for MS in computer science in the USA.
 Would it be a good idea to take CS or should I go for any other course?

-Asked by R.Charanjeeth Reddy about 1 year ago
+Asked by R.Charanjeeth Reddy over 1 year ago

 There are 100s references of students getting into the pinnacle CS applications in the world like MIT, Stanford, UPenn, CMU, Columbia, and Toronto.
 I know quite a lot about this topic, so I'll share what I think is best for you.

 Shifting from a pure CS master's post to a Mechanical Engineering bachelor's would be quite difficult.
 Database Management Systems, Operating Systems, Object Oriented Programming, and Data Structures and Algorithms.
 You will lack some or all of this as a mechanical engineering student.